Caerostris/gitfuck/README.md

 ## The Gitfuck Language

 Gitfuck is 100% compatible with Brainfuck.
 In fact, Gitfuck is Brainfuck.
 The only difference is that Gitfuck programs are not stored in files, but in folders.

 Every Gitfuck program is contained in a folder.
 The folder contains a number of subdirectories.
 The name of each subdirectory will be interpreted as a line of Brainfuck code.
 The line number is defined by the timestamp: The subdirectory with the lowest timestamp is line 1, the one with the second lowest timestamp is line 2.
 A subdirectory containing any file or folder is treated as a commented, and thus completely ignored.

+This structure implies that Gitfuck code is only contained in the names of empty directories.
+Every tried to `git add` an empty directory?
+Good luck.

 ### Hello World in Gitfuck